radiantlogic-v8/documentation-new/documentation/global-sync-guide/uploads.md

 ---
-title: RadiantOne Global Synchronization Guide
+title: Uploads
-description: RadiantOne Global Synchronization Guide
+description: Uploads
 ---

 # Uploads

 If the target/destination needs populated with entries before starting synchronization, perform an initial upload.
 Uploads can be performed from the Main Control Panel or from a command line utility.

-## Upload from the Main Control Panel
+## Upload from the main control panel

 1. Go to the Main Control Panel > Global Sync Tab.
 1. Select the desired topology from the list of topologies on the left.